-No matter on what kind of game world you are playing, you cannot deal damage to characters that have joined the same party or guild like you with the exception of friendly fire
+- Regardless of which game world you are playing on, you cannot deal damage to characters who have joined the same party or guild as you with the exception of friendly fire.

-A character cannot attack other players in the first 10 seconds after login, unless he is attacked and needs to defend himself.
+- Characters cannot attack other players in the first 10 seconds after login, unless they are attacked and have to defend themselves.

 Some words on "justice" on worlds where a moderate amount of player killing is allowed.
 Of course, every automatic system has weaknesses.
 Players may try to abuse the protection offered by this system to provoke you in any conceivable way.
 Still, you should always think twice before attacking an unmarked character, no matter what he has done.
 You may have good excuses for attacking the character, but your fellow players may not accept them.
 It is not the goal of the marking rules to ensure justice but to handle most typical conflicts arising in the game in a fair and neutral way.

 All your kills will be automatically evaluated and logged.
 As has been said before, you are free to kill as many marked characters as you like.
 This is because your victims have either been aggressive towards unmarked characters (white, red and black skull) or attacked you first (yellow and orange skull).